riazXrazor/riazXrazor/README.md

   <tr>
     <td>

-### Hi there 👋, I'm Riaz Laskar, Software Engineer at Optimize IT Systems currently
+### Hi there 👋, I'm Riaz Laskar, Senior Associate at PwC currently

 5+ years of experience in web development both in frontend as well as in backend